nodejs/node/doc/api/tls.markdown

 openssl dhparam -outform PEM -out dhparam.pem 2048
 ```

-To create .pfx or .p12, do this:
+To create a .pfx or .p12, do this:

 ```
 openssl pkcs12 -export -in agent5-cert.pem -inkey agent5-key.pem \